NASDAQ Market Velocity and Forces

 Data Delivery Options

-To receive the NASDAQ Market Velocity and Forces data feed, firms may connect directly to NASDAQ OMX data centers via a dedicated circuit or extranet provider.
-Please refer to the NASDAQ OMX Connectivity Provider List for details.
+To receive the NASDAQ Market Velocity and Forces data feed, firms may connect directly to Nasdaq data centers via a dedicated circuit or extranet provider.
+Please refer to the Nasdaq Connectivity Provider List for details.

 NASDAQ Market Velocity and Forces is offered in UDP/IP protocol only.
-For network capacity recommendations for the Market Velocity and Forces direct feed, please refer to the NASDAQ OMX – U.S. Data Feed Bandwidth Report.
+For network capacity recommendations for the Market Velocity and Forces direct feed, please refer to the Nasdaq – U.S. Data Feed Bandwidth Report.

 Please refer to the U.S Equities Price List for pricing information.